UKDynasty/ukdynasty.github.io/bylaws/index.md

 ### 2.1 Regular season

 The regular season takes place during weeks 1 to 14 of the NFL season.
 Teams will play the 3 other teams in their division twice, and each other team once.

+The final three weeks of the season are always divisional matchups.

+### 2.1.1 Requesting matchups

+From the 2025 season onwards, owners are able to request their matchup against a specific opponent to fall on a certain week, to allow for in-person meetups.
+Requests must be made by both owners to the commissioner in private or publicly in the GroupMe chat, before the end of April.

 ### 2.2 Playoffs